IfanTsai/IfanTsai/README.md

 ### Hi 👋,  I'm Ifan

-I'm CaiCai, a software engineer, good at embedded development, linux driver development, web backend development and so on.  😄
+I'm CaiCai, currently working on Shopee in Singapore, developed embedded, linux driver, backend etc.  😄

-I like to explore a variety of interesting technologies,  please discuss interesting everything with me !  🤔
+I'd like to explore a variety of interesting technologies and discuss any brilliant ideas with everyone ! ⚡

 See my website [www.caiyifan.cn](https://www.caiyifan.cn/) to get more information. 💬